 The Center for Civic Reflection is a national resource center that began at Valparaiso University in 1998, but has since moved to Salisbury University.
 It supports significant reflection through trainings, publications, and group conversations.
 Check out the Center for Civic Reflection website for resources, discussion plans, publications, and more, or email firstname.lastname@example.org for specific inquiries.

 WHY SHOULD I BE PART OF THIS?

 The ability to facilitate such conversations is a key leadership skill for those who want to work well with others to serve the common good.

 - Can I be trained to become a CRI Facilitator?
 Yes!
-We will hold our next facilitator training on Saturday, November 3rd from 10:00am – 3:00pm in the Helge Center.
-This Civic Reflection Facilitation Training is available for Valparaiso University students, faculty, and staff to attend.
+We will hold at least two facilitator trainings each year for students, faculty, and staff to attend.
 The date for the fall training will be posted as soon as it is scheduled.
-Contact us at firstname.lastname@example.org with any questions.
+Contact us at email@example.com with any questions.

 - Can CRI lead a discussion in my class or student organization?
 Yes!
 We will work with you to create a customized discussion plan.
 Contact us at firstname.lastname@example.org for details.